swathi-T3/swathi-T3/README.md

 - 🎓 MCA from Vaagdevi College of Engineering
 - 📘 B.Sc. in Computer Science from TTWRDC
 - 📚 SDET Trainee @ Masai School
-- 🌱 Want to learn Other Tools in demand
+- 🌱 Currently learning Playwright, TestRail, Zoho Projects

 > *“As a fresher, I may not know everything — but I’m always learning, building, and improving.”*